 This mic works very well for capturing a sound packed with strong mids and basses, while also delivering a quite decent performance with brighter audio outputs.
 You will get more than you’ve paid for, and that’s saying something.
 This is a likely contender for the best tom mic for the money.

 Why get a single mic when you can get a whole package?
-If you find the right retailer, you should be able to buy Audio Technica’s renowned MB DK4 drum microphone pack for as little as $100.
+If you find the right retailer, you should be able to buy Audio Technica’s renowned MB DK6 drum microphone pack for just over $200.

 For a set of three quality MB 5k snare and tom mics, a single MB 6k kick mic, three drum-rim microphone mounts and a sturdy carrying case, this is the real deal and a real steal.